Greater Manchester Leaders Plus Mentors

 Associate Director – Planning, Arup

-Jane leads the Planning business in Arup’s North West and Yorkshire offices and oversees town planning, environment and transport planning in Manchester.
+Jane leads Planning in Arup’s North West and Yorkshire offices and oversees town planning, environment and transport planning in Manchester.
 She is a GM Commissioner for Planning & Housing and lectures at the Universities of Liverpool and Manchester.
 She also helps the North West Business Leadership Team respond to the UK2070 Commission.
-She has worked on a range of projects, including the Greater Manchester Spatial Framework, major regeneration-led masterplans, new nuclear power stations and rail-related projects.
-Jane has acted as an expert witness at many planning inquiries and has considerable experience helping local authorities prepare Local Plans, including evidence documents.
-She has particular expertise in planning policy, housing, green belts and infrastructure planning, and is passionate about city governance, devolution, inclusive growth and social value.
+Jane has worked on a range of projects, including the Greater Manchester Spatial Framework, major regeneration-led masterplans, new nuclear power stations and rail-related projects.
+Jane has considerable experience helping local authorities prepare Local Plans.
+She is passionate about city governance, devolution, inclusive growth and social value.
 Jane is a Fellow of the Royal Town Planning Institute and was one of the 2018 Northern Power Women.

 Executive Lead for Strategy & System Development, Greater Manchester Health & Care Partnership

 Warren has played a central role in bringing devolved powers and budgets to Greater Manchester.
-Prior to his current role, he was Director of the Association of Greater Manchester Primary Care Trusts, developing joint commissioning and leadership arrangements across the PCTs, and Director of Policy & External Relations for NHS Greater Manchester, supporting the transition to the new NHS arrangements.
-For NHS England, he served as the Greater Manchester Area Team’s Director of Operations & Delivery with responsibility for performance, CCG assurance and emergency preparedness.
-Warren started his career as a neighbourhood housing officer 20 years ago.
-He progressed to become Stockport Council’s policy manager for health & social care supporting public health partnership developments between the council and the local NHS.
-He joined the NHS in 2006.
+Prior to his current role, he was Director of the Association of Greater Manchester Primary Care Trusts and Director of Policy & External Relations for NHS Greater Manchester.
+Warren started his career as a neighbourhood housing officer and progressed to become Stockport Council’s policy manager for health & social care supporting public health partnership developments between the council and the local NHS.
+Warren says: “I want Greater Manchester to be a happy and successful place.
+If I had to pick one thing I’m most passionate about improving, then we need to focus on getting help and support to people early enough.”

-Becca joined Wigan MBC in 2018 from Manchester City Council.
-She is responsible for leading the development and implementation of an economic strategy for the borough that will deliver growth, jobs and new housing, supported by investment in infrastructure and the environment.
+Becca is responsible for leading the development and implementation of an economic strategy for the borough that will deliver growth, jobs and new housing, supported by investment in infrastructure and the environment.
 She has a wealth of experience in collaborative working, particularly through her work for the Greater Manchester Combined Authority.
 Becca was responsible for producing the Greater Manchester Strategy, which covers a wide range of thematic policy areas, including sustainable development, transport, planning, housing, business support, skills provision and the reform of public services.
-She also led the team that negotiated Greater Manchester’s ground-breaking devolution agreement with Government – the first of its kind in the UK – which transferred significant powers and resources from central Government to Greater Manchester.
-Becca graduated from University of Manchester with a BA(Hons) in Politics & Modern History and is a purple belt in Brazilian jiu jitsu.
+She also led the team that negotiated Greater Manchester’s ground-breaking devolution agreement with Government, which transferred significant powers and resources from central Government to Greater Manchester.

 Executive Director – Policy & Strategy, Greater Manchester Combined Authority

 Simon is an executive-level economic development professional with considerable experience in policy, strategy, business development, delivery and corporate governance/performance in the public, private and third sectors.
-Prior to joining GMCA, Simon was Managing Director of New Economy Manchester, developing research, policy and strategy for the Greater Manchester economy working on behalf of the Combined Authority.
+Prior to joining GMCA, Simon was Managing Director of New Economy Manchester.
 This included work to implement the GM devolution deal in areas such as planning, housing, business support, European funding, work and skills; he started at New Economy as Director of Policy & European Strategy.
 Prior to that, Simon was Executive Director of the Northwest Regional Development Agency, and Chief Executive of Pentra Services, a successful social enterprise which supported 500 people back to work.

 Director – Planning, Development & Regeneration, Avison Young